Overview of our Vision and Purpose

 Conclusion

-To sum up, these three elements combined - defining the new paradigm of Global Urban Development and building a truly global network; organizing around principles and values under our seven main themes; and, engaging in Strategic Policy to create new possibilities for change in the world, and carefully selecting every project and activity to reflect our major Strategic Policy priorities - together constitute a new platform that will enable us to do something vital: to have a global urban development policy organization actually serve as an engine for worldwide transformation by helping generate successful large-scale solutions for the enormous challenges of the 21st century.
+To sum up, these three elements combined - defining the new paradigm of Global Urban Development and building a truly global network; organizing around principles and values under our eight main themes; and, engaging in Strategic Policy to create new possibilities for change in the world and carefully selecting every project and activity to reflect our major Strategic Policy priorities - together constitute a new platform that will enable us to do something vital: to have a global urban development policy organization actually serve as an engine for worldwide transformation by helping generate successful large-scale solutions for the enormous challenges of the 21st century.

 Return to Homepage